Glareone/AZ-900-Microsoft-Azure-Fundamentals/README.md

 </details>

 <details>
 <summary>Section 7: Azure BigData.
-Azure SQL Data Warehouse</summary>
+Azure SQL Data Warehouse (now known as Azure Synapse Analytics).
+PaaS.</summary>

+**As with all PaaS services from Microsoft, SQL Data Warehouse offers an availability SLA of 99.9%.
+ Microsoft can offer 99.9% availability because it has high availability features built into the platform**

 ## Azure SQL Data Warehouse:
 ![Azure SQL Warehouse](images/6-other-core-services/3-bigdata/1-azure-sql-warehouse.png)